bitcraftCoLtd/finite-state-machine/README.md

 ### JavaScript

-The JavaScript implementation uses only one module.exports, so commenting it out make the state machine ready for browsers or embedded JavaScript engines.
+The JavaScript implementation uses only one module.exports, so commenting it out makes the state machine ready for browsers or embedded JavaScript engines.

 The runtime is in the folder Runtime\JavaScript.